Spain loses 20% of its economy if Catalonia splits

 What about Spain?

 Spain's highest court has banned the referendum, calling it unconstitutional.
-But the separatist regional government is pushing ahead with the vote.
+But the separatist regional government still pushed ahead with the vote.

 A split would leave a hole in Spain's finances and dramatically increase uncertainty.